 According to a Special Report published by the National Drug Early Warning System (NDEWS), there are over 15 versions of fentanyl.
 Chemically speaking, a strain of fentanyl is also known as a structural analog or simply analog.
-An analog is a compound having a similar chemical structure of another one, but is different in one or two components, changing the effect or other characteristics of the drug.
+An analog is a compound with a similar chemical structure to another but is different in one or two components, changing the drug’s effect or other characteristics.
 Analogs of fentanyl include:

-- Alfentanyl – This drug has approximately 1/4 to 1/10 the strength of fentanyl and roughly 1/3 of duration.
+- Alfentanil – This drug has approximately 1/4 to 1/10 the strength of fentanyl and roughly 1/3 of duration.
 However, the onset of its effects is roughly 4 times faster than fentanyl.

 - Butyrfentanyl – This is a strong, fast-acting drug with roughly 1/4 the potency of fentanyl.

-- Remifentanyl – Physicians frequently use Remifentanyl during surgery to relieve pain.
+- Remifentanil – Physicians frequently use Remifentanyl during surgery to relieve pain.
 It is twice as strong as fentanyl and up to 200 times stronger than morphine.

-- Sufentanyl – Physicians use this drug for medical purposes and can be up to 10 times stronger than fentanyl and 500 stronger than morphine.
+- Sufentanil – Physicians use this drug for medical purposes, and it can be up to 10 times stronger than fentanyl and 500 stronger than morphine.

 Getting Treatment for a Drug Addiction

-When it is time to get the help you need for a drug addiction, you typically start with an efficient and safe detoxification process.
+When it is time to get the help you need for drug addiction, you typically start with an efficient and safe detoxification process.
 This is the preliminary step to begin any form of recovery.
 The most successful drug detox available is at the individualized and medically supervised centers.
-A private and comfortable environment, combined with a dedicated licensed medical staff can provide the most thorough care needed through the detoxification process.
-A medically supervised detox is particularly important in the case of opioid-based drugs which can cause a severe physiological withdrawal.
+A private and comfortable environment, combined with a dedicated licensed medical staff, can provide the most thorough care needed through the detoxification process.
+A medically supervised detox is essential in opioid-based drugs, which can cause a severe physiological withdrawal.

 Once you detox from opioid-based drugs, you could still experience some negative symptoms, both physically and mentally.
 That is why so many people continue to abuse opioids or relapse soon after detox.
 An important part of a detox process is to stabilize individuals.
-It is crucial to provide patients with a comfortable and safe place, surrounded by caring and knowledgeable professionals, to safely navigate through this regulating phase.
+It is crucial to provide patients with a comfortable and safe place, surrounded by caring and knowledgeable professionals, to navigate this regulating phase safely.

-The Waismann Method® have combined a superior medical opioid detoxification in a full-service hospital, with an exclusive and private recovery retreat.
-We believe that there is no therapeutical reason for unnecessary suffering or public judgment.
-People have different histories, difficulties, and needs which should be met and respected.
+The Waismann Method® have combined a superior medical opioid detoxification in a full-service hospital with an exclusive and private recovery retreat.
+We believe that there is no therapeutic reason for unnecessary suffering or public judgment.
+People have different histories, difficulties, and needs that should be met and respected.